Now in our 11th year!

 Characters, Ink.
 Playwrights session dues cover studio rental, admin and material fees.
 It is not run for profit.
-Two sessions each year include 4 to 5 workshops.
+Two sessions held each year include 4 to 5 workshops per session.
 Each workshop is 3 hours long.
-Sessions dues will vary according to the number of workshops held.
+Session dues will vary according to the number of workshops held.

-This is how she discovered her passion - touching the hearts of others through her characters and the conflicts they struggle to resolve.
+To her joy and amazement, the audience both laughed and cried.
+A wonderful and powerful discovery of the impact live theater can provide.
+Touching the hearts of others through her characters and the conflicts they struggle to resolve has become a passion.
 Influencers include Wendy Wasserstein, Neil Simon, Beth Henley, Billy Crystal, Smetana and Tchaikovsky.

 Suzanne has studied playwriting at NYU, the Dramatists Guild Institute and the Playwrights Lab at The Neighborhood Playhouse with Mary H. Baldridge.
-She is an active member of the Dramatists Guild.
-Most recently she was selected to participate in the 2020 Kennedy Center Playwriting Intensive, led by Gary Garrison and Gregg Henry.
+She is an active member of the Dramatists Guild and an invited participant in the annual Kennedy Center Playwriting Intensive, led by Gary Garrison and Gregg Henry.